themarshallproject/eoir_voluntary_departures_applications/README.md

 By [Andrew R. Calderon](https://www.themarshallproject.org/staff/andrew-r.-calderon)

-# More Detained Migrants Give Up Court Fights and Leaving the U.S.
+# More Immigrants Are Giving Up Court Fights and Leaving the U.S.
-Under the Trump administration, a growing number of detainees in immigration detention centers are choosing to depart voluntarily rather than fight court cases.
+Under the Trump administration, a growing number of immigrants are choosing to depart voluntarily rather than fight court cases.
 These so-called "voluntary departures" have been trumpeted by the Department of Justice as a sign of successful enforcement.

 But attorneys and former immigration judges suspect that many immigrants with legitimate fear claims are choosing to return to dangerous circumstances, rather than languish in indefinite detention while their cases work their way through an unprecedentedly clogged court system.

-The Marshall Project analyzed voluntary departure applications data from the Executive Office for Immigration Review (EOIR), the office at the Department of Justice responsible for overseeing the immigration courts, to answer the following questions:
+The Marshall Project analyzed voluntary departure applications data from the Executive Office for Immigration Review (EOIR), the agency at the Department of Justice responsible for overseeing the immigration courts, to answer the following questions:

 1. Are voluntary departure applications increasing under the Trump administration?